-Other financial liabilities (including accruals, deposit received, other payables and tax payable) are subsequently measured at amortised cost using the effective interest method.
+Other financial liabilities (including deposit received and other payables) are subsequently measured at amortised cost using the effective interest method.

 Effective interest method

 The effective interest method is a method of calculating the amortised cost of a financial liability and of allocating interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life of the financial liability, or, where appropriate, a shorter period to the net carrying amount on initial recognition.